dom-kufel/dom-s-kufel.github.io/blog/_posts/2022-12-31-toric_code-intro.md

 \begin{equation}
 \prod_{\textrm{all} \ \ v} A_v = \mathbb{1} \ \ \ \prod_{\textrm{all} \ \ p} B_p = \mathbb{1}
 \end{equation}
-for the toric code defined on periodic boundary conditions (on torus) - as described in the previous sections.
+for the toric code defined on periodic boundary conditions (on torus) - as described in the previous sections[^9].

 **Exercise:** Convince yourself (in drawing) that this observation is true.
 {:.message}